SudharsanSambathkumar/Face_Filters_using_python_mediapipe/README.md

 # Face_Filters_using_python_mediapipe

-This project applies various face filters using computer vision techniques.
-The filters include masks and accessories from popular superhero characters like Deadpool, Wolverine, and Captain America.
+## Description
+This project demonstrates how to use computer vision to overlay various filters on faces.
+By utilizing OpenCV and other Python libraries, the project can detect faces in an image and superimpose fun and thematic filters based on popular superhero characters.

+## Sample Filters
+- **Deadpool Mask**: Adds Deadpool's mask over the face.
+- **Wolverine Mask and Claws**: Adds Wolverine's mask and claws to the face and hands.
+- **Captain America's Shield**: Adds Captain America's shield.

 ## Project Structure
 - `main.ipynb`: Jupyter Notebook containing the main code for applying face filters.